 Examining the phenomena of the human mind, the American-Austrian logician developed a theorem concerning the human’s capacity to transcend rule-based thinking which “points, at least incipiently, to the existence of a transphysical dimension of human beings.”

-Surely, given these examples, it’s not unreasonable for educated people to remain open and even to hope for more.
+Given these examples, it’s not unreasonable for educated people to remain open to transcendent hope.

-How easily we can come to use the bad examples of ignorant, unscientific Christians (and there are many) to stifle our curiosity about ultimate truths!
+The bad examples of ignorant, unscientific Christians (and there are many) ought not stifle our own curiosity about ultimate truths.

-Spitzer’s short list is sufficient to show we need not let either examples of ignorance or a logical fallacy about educated people thwart our pursuit of transcendence.
+Spitzer’s short list demonstrates that we need not let either examples of ignorance or a logical fallacy about educated people thwart our pursuit of transcendence.

-On the other hand, nobody should drop the names of Einstein, Planck, Heisenberg and Eddington as if their openness to the transcendent justifies every tenet of faith any more than enlisting the names of prominent atheists proves God does not exist.
+On the other hand, Einstein, Planck, Heisenberg and Eddington’s transcendent musings do not prove every tenet of faith any more than enlisting the names of prominent atheists proves God does not exist.

-The list of educated people who’ve found reasons for faith is star-studded if one is impressed by such things, but ultimately that’s not the point.
+The list of educated people who’ve found reasons for faith is star-studded , but ultimately that’s not the point.

 I am hoping my friend might consider these four physicists’ spiritual openness as grounds to hope for more in his life than a closed approach to transcedent quests offers.